MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/how-to-guides/disaster-recovery.md

 The Copy API enables this scenario by allowing you to copy custom models and classifiers from one Document Intelligence account or into others, which can exist in any supported geographical region.
 This guide shows you how to use the Copy REST API with cURL for custom models.
 You can also use an HTTP request service to issue the requests.

 > [!NOTE]
-> The 2024-11-30 (GA) API, custom classification model supports the Copy API.
+> The 2024-11-30 (GA) API custom classification model supports the Copy API.
 This guide specifically uses custom models to copy models.
 For classifier model copy, follow the [train a custom classifier guide](../train/custom-classifier.md#copy-a-model).

 ## Business scenarios